ssrando/ssrando/README.md

 ## Running the randomizer

 1. As indicated, select a clean NTSC-U 1.00 ISO.
-The randomizer will then check its integrity (it may take some time)
+The randomizer will then check its integrity, which may take a few minutes
-2. Customize the settings to your liking (you can use permalink to store and share selected settings)
+2. Choose the folder where the randomized file will be created; by default, it is the randomizer installation folder
-3. Choose the folder where the randomized file will be created (by default, the randomizer installation folder)
+3. Customize the settings to your liking; use permalinks to store and share selected settings
-4. Hit randomize (it may also take some time)
+4. Hit randomize; this may also take a few minutes and the progress bar won't increase uniformly

 ## Playing the randomized game

 The randomized game will only work if the game language is set to **English**, other languages **will not work**.

 Do **not** use the game's hero-mode files, it **will not work**.
-If you wish to play on hero mode, select the "hero mode" option in the randomizer (even if unmarked, the files will be in this mode).
+If you wish to play on hero mode, select the "hero mode" option in the randomizer.
+Then, even if they don't appear as such in the menu, all files will be set to hero mode.
+Please note that cutscenes are made skippable regardless of whether you are playing in hero mode.

 If you didn't follow these rules, your progress cannot be restored; delete the save from the Wii menu / Dolphin's toolbar and correct the settings to play the game.